ScotGovAnalysis/council_area_profiles/README.md

 6. Send a sample of HTML documents to the relevant Statistician for QA
 7. Send all HTML documents to the web team to upload to the website
       - Email 10 zipped HTML documents at a time
+8. Make a note of the next date for update
+9.  **After publication** upload changes to GitHub

 ## Room for improvement